-2. Health (including fitness, weight, shape)
+2. Health (including fitness, weight etc)

 3. Relationships (partner, family, friends)

-I’ve never heard anyone complaining about having too much wealth, too much health or having relationships that are too good.
+I’ve never heard anyone complaining about having too much wealth, too much health or relationships that are too good.
 Sometimes in art, less is more.
-But when it comes to the Big 3, more is always more.
+But when it comes to the Big 3, more is more.

-For example, imagine if Muhammed Ali had been born with the same physique but instead of telling himself (and everyone else) that he was The Greatest, he had a limiting belief that he was not good enough.
+For example, imagine Muhammed Ali had been born with the same physique but, instead of telling himself (and everyone else) that he was The Greatest, he had a limiting belief that he was not good enough.
 Would he have been able to maintain his training regime day after day?
-Would he have been able to recover from the fearsome blows that he took?
+Would he have been able to recover from the blows that he took?
 Would he have been able to raise his game in the biggest fights?
 I suspect not.

 Yes, Ali was physically gifted but perhaps no more so than his top class opponents.
 What he had was optimism, a mindset that set the bar high and a lack of limiting beliefs.
 If you doubt that…take a look at the clip below.